kaBeech/monads-are-easy/README.md

 ![monads](https://github.com/user-attachments/assets/4b8c69bf-f019-465f-843e-535882794a2d)

-    Functor: a -> b
+    Functor :: a -> b

-    Endofunctor: a -> a
+    Endofunctor :: a -> a

                         Effects!
                            |